Tinkerforge/doc/en/source/Kits/HardwareHacking/SmokeDetector_HardwareSetup.rst

    :align: center
    :target: ../../_images/Kits/hardware_hacking_smoke_detector_soldered_new_1200.jpg

-For the left pad we trace the circuit board trace until we find the resistor.
+We solder one wire to the center pin of the LED and trace the circuit from the left pin until we find the resistor
-The cable is soldered on behind the resistor.
+(marked in red).
+The cable is soldered on behind this resistor.

 .. image:: /Images/Kits/hardware_hacking_smoke_detector_soldered_closeup_w_trace_350.jpg
    :scale: 100 %
-   :alt: Smoke detector opened with soldered LED
+   :alt: Smoke detector opened with soldered LED closeup
    :align: center
    :target: ../../_images/Kits/hardware_hacking_smoke_detector_soldered_closeup_w_trace_1200.jpg

 After that we can screw the circuit board back to the casing.
-We connect the wires to the + and - of port 0 of the Industrial Digital In Bricklet.
+We connect the wires to the + and - of port 0 of the Industrial Digital In 4 Bricklet.
 We can check if the polarity is correct later on with the Brick Viewer.

 .. image:: /Images/Kits/hardware_hacking_smoke_detector_finished_new_350.jpg
    :scale: 100 %
-   :alt: Smoke detector opened with soldered wires to LED
+   :alt: Smoke detector opened with soldered wires to LED connected to Industrial Digital In 4 Bricklet
    :align: center
    :target: ../../_images/Kits/hardware_hacking_smoke_detector_finished_new_1200.jpg